Click The Gator To

 was the end result and began its establishment four years later.
 As of March 2014, N.R.R. officially became a non-profit reptile rescue

-based out of Pittsburgh and its surrounding areas that has aided in successfully rescuing, rehabilitating, and adopting out over five hundred reptiles.
+based out of Pittsburgh and its surrounding areas that has aided in successfully rescuing, rehabilitating, and adopting out over six hundred reptiles.
 N.R.R. is currently a family-run organization, and could never hope to do what it does without the support of everyone involved including not just each other, but our many supporters and donors from over the years as well.

 We understand that sometimes life gets in the way of owning a pet for whatever reason and sometimes you just can't keep them anymore.
 This is exactly why we started our rescue in the first place and we are happy to help anyone in need.
 We have taken in reptiles of all shapes, sizes, and ages.
 We have experience with over 100 species of reptiles and amphibians as well as vast knowledge about many others.

 There are some instances where a reptile is on your property or in your home and needs to be removed in which case we can do our best to assess the situation and send someone out if needed.
 Any time you come across a reptile, you should do your best to identify it and if it is a native species and it is unharmed then you should likely leave it be.
 However, if you have found an injured reptile then we would encourage you to reach out to us and we will do our best to guide you through the situation and decide on the best course of action.